 Flying alone with a baby for the first time can be a daunting experience, but with some careful planning and preparation, you can have a smooth journey.

-Traveling with your baby can be a lot of fun.
-Everything is magic at that age, and babies are like little sponges absorbing everything they experience.
+In fact, traveling with your baby can be a lot of fun.
+For babies and toddlers, everything is new, and therefore more magical.
+Babies are like little sponges absorbing everything they experience.
 But traveling can also be a huge challenge, particularly if you are flying alone with an infant.
+Have no fear, though.

 There are a few things I learned after my first experience flying alone with an infant.
 It isn’t easy, but it isn’t necessarily rocket science either.

 My first experience was a nightmare, but the next one was easier, partially because I learned from my mistakes.
 Hopefully, this guide will help you avoid many of the headaches and stresses that I dealt with during my first solo flight with a baby.

 Before the flight | How to prepare for your first flight alone with a baby